40 Uyghur men detained in Thailand for more than a decade have been deported to China

 More than 300 Uyghurs fleeing China were detained in 2014 by Thai authorities.
 In 2015, Thailand deported 109 detainees to China against their will, prompting an international outcry.
 Another group of 173 Uyghurs, mostly women and children, were sent to Turkey, leaving 53 Uyghurs stuck in Thai immigration detention and seeking asylum.

 Since then, five have died in detention, including two children.
-Advocates and relatives say the 48 remaining Uyghurs were subject to harsh conditions in Thai immigration detention and were forbidden contact with relatives, lawyers, and international organizations.
-The Thai government's treatment of the detainees may constitute a violation of international law, according to a 2024 letter sent to the Thai government by U.N. human rights experts.
+Advocates and relatives say the 48 remaining Uyghurs were subject to harsh conditions in Thai detention and were forbidden contact with relatives, lawyers and international organizations.
+The Thai government's treatment of the detainees may have constituted a violation of international law, according to a 2024 letter sent to the Thai government by U.N. human rights experts.

-“Any action to deport them without due process would not only violate Thai law but also severely damage Thailand’s international reputation,” said Schoochart Kanpai, an attorney representing the men.

-Thailand's Defense Minister Phumtham Wechayachai insisted that Thailand has followed both domestic and international laws.

-For over a decade, the Uyghur detainees have presented a diplomatic conundrum for Thailand, which is caught between China, its largest trading partner, and the U.S., its traditional military ally.
+For more than a decade, the Uyghur detainees have presented a diplomatic dilemma for Thailand, which is caught between China, its largest trading partner, and the U.S., its traditional military ally.

-Beijing claims the Uyghurs are jihadists, but has not presented evidence of that.
-Uyghur activists and Western politicians say the men are innocent and have repeatedly expressed alarm over their possible deportation, saying they face persecution, imprisonment, and possible death in China.
+Beijing claims the Uyghurs are terrorists, but hasn't presented evidence of that in the cases of those just repatriated.
+Uyghur activists and Western politicians say the men are innocent and would face persecution, imprisonment and possible death in China.

 Discussions to deport them restarted after Thai Prime Minister Paetongtarn Shinawatra took office last year.
 Her father, former Prime Minister Thaksin Shinawatra, maintains close links to top Chinese officials.

-Rayhan Asat, an attorney who had petitioned the U.N. to block the deportation of the men, said she had notified contacts in the U.S. government on Thursday.

-“If the deportation occurs, Thailand will effectively issue death sentences, thereby aiding and abetting the Chinese government in committing atrocities,” Asat said.

-Wu reported from Mae Sot, Thailand.
-Associated Press journalists Jintamas Saksornchai in Mae Sot, Grant Peck and Jerry Harmer in Bangkok contributed to this report.
+Huizhong Wu reported from Mae Sot, Thailand.
+Jintamas Saksornchai in Mae Sot, and Grant Peck and Jerry Harmer in Bangkok, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.